Theory of Majorana zero modes in unconventional superconductors: Detecting Majorana zero modes via the anomalous proximity effect

 with $R_{b'}=R_{0}/\sigma_{N2}$.

 The total resistance of the junction is then given by

 and after a cumbersome calculation, it is possible to obtain at $E=0$,

 Then, by plugging Eqs.\,(\ref{xxxxxxx}) into Eq.\,(\ref{totalextension}), we obtain $R=R_{0}/2$ and from Eq.\,(\ref{quantization}) it is not difficult to see that the perfect conductance quantization due to MZMs is verified.
-It is noted that the anomalous proximity effect is absent in DN-S when S is a $d$-wave superconductor \cite{Proximityd,Proximityd2}.
-In this case, the resulting proximity effect becomes a conventional realized in DN / spin-singlet $s$-wave superconductor junctions.
-Recently, the anomalous proximity effect has been studied for non-centrosymmetric superconductor junctions where spin-singlet $s$-wave and triplet $p$-wave pair potentials coexist.
-It has been clarified that as far as the $p$-wave component of the pair potential is dominant, the anomalous proximity effect remains \cite{Kokkeler2022,Kokkeler2023}.
-This means the robustness of the anomalous proximity effect.
+We note that the anomalous proximity effect is absent in DN-S when S is a $d$-wave superconductor \cite{Proximityd,Proximityd2}; in this case, the resulting proximity effect becomes the conventional proximity effect realized in junctions between DN and spin-singlet $s$-wave superconductors.
+It is worth noting that the anomalous proximity effect has been also studied in non-centrosymmetric superconductor junctions with coexistent spin-singlet $s$-wave and spin-triplet $p$-wave pair potentials \cite{Kokkeler2022,Kokkeler2023}, which showed that the anomalous proximity effect remains when the $p$-wave component is dominant.
+It is thus possible to establish a direct relationship between the robustness of the anomalous proximity effect and $p$-wave nature of superconductivity which gives rise to MZMs.

+Before closing this section, we would like to briefly mention about the anomalous proximity effect appearing in the zero-voltage charge conductance in 1D $p$-wave superconductors, where an MZM appears at the edge.
+Although ZBCP appears in the non-topological superconductor, the present ZBCP by the anomalous proximity effect shows remarkable features.
+The height of ZBCP can become extremely larger as compared to the background value of high voltage value above energy gap.
+Here, we denote the conductance as a function of $eV$ and $T$ as $\sigma_{S}(eV,T)=\sigma_{S}(eV)$.
+First, we focus on the voltage dependence for $T=0$.
+As seen from the perfect resonance independent of the resistance in diffusive normal metal $R_{D}$ and that at the insulating barrier $R_{b}$ \cite{Proximityp,Proximityp2,Asano2013}

+is satisfied.
+Here, $eV_{c}$ is sufficiently large as compared to $\Delta_{0}$.
+With the increase of $R_{B} + R_{D}$, the ratio in Eq. (\ref{ratiovoltage}) increases monotonically which is completely different from conventional junctions and can be taken as a signature of MZMs.
+Interestingly, if we look at the temperature dependence of $\sigma_{S}(eV=0,T)$,

+for $T>T_{c}$, we obtain the same expression as Eq. (\ref{ratiovoltage}).
+Here, $T_{c}$ represents the critical temperature of the superconductor where the resistance of the junction is $R_{D} +R_{B}$.
+In this regard, temperature dependence is also a good indicator of MZMs.
+We emphasize that the ZBCP cannot be taken as the only indicator of MZMs; the temperature and voltage dependencies of the normalized conductance discussed here also provide complementary evidence on MZMs.
+The ZBCP and the enhancement of conductance at zero voltage are results of topologically protected MZMs accompanying odd-frequency spin-triplet $s$-wave pairing \cite{Proximityp,odd1,tanaka12}